Concerns and controversies at the 2010 Commonwealth Games: CBI investigation and chargesheet

 On 25 April 2011, CBI arrested former CWG Organising Committee (OC) chairman Suresh Kalmadi in the Timing-Scoring-Result (TSR) case.
 He was arrested under Sections 120 B (criminal conspiracy) and 420 (cheating) of the Indian Penal Code.

 On 20 May 2011, CBI filed the first chargesheet in a special CBI court against Kalmadi.
 The CBI alleged that he was the main accused in awarding TSR system contract to a Swiss firm.
 The chargesheet said, "Kalmadi is the main accused as he was the person with all supreme powers.
 He had the supreme over-riding powers in the Organising Committee of the CWG, 2010."
 In addition to Kalmadi, the CBI named two companies and eight persons including OC former Secretary General Lalit Bhanot and former Director General VK Verma as accused.

 The accused were charged under various provisions of the Indian Penal Code sections dealing with criminal conspiracy, forging documents and using fake documents as genuine, Section 13 (1) (d) of the Prevention of Corruption Act.

 According to the charge sheet, the accused allegedly awarded the lucrative contract to the Swiss firm to install a TSR system for the Commonwealth Games at an excessive cost, causing a loss of over ₹900 million to the exchequer.
 The investigation revealed that officials of the OC had conspired with private persons for awarding the contract at an excessive net cost of about ₹1576 million as compared to a net bid of Spain-based company for approximately ₹620 million.
 This resulted in a loss of about ₹956 million by wrongly eliminating all competitors of Swiss-based company.
 Two bids were received for TSR contract from Swiss Timing and MSL Spain and they were opened on 4 November 2009.
 However, much before that, on 12 October 2009, Kalmadi and Verma had announced that the contract would be awarded to Swiss Timing.

 Trial

 On 4 February 2013, the court of special CBI judge Ravinder Kaur found sufficient prima facie evidence and ordered framing of charges against all the accused.
 The charges framed were: cheating, forgery, criminal conspiracy and causing a loss of over Rs 900 million under the Prevention of Corruption Act.
-As the accused pleaded not guilty, the court ordered that daily Criminal trial (for 5 days a week) will begin from 20 February.
+As the accused pleaded not guilty, the court ordered that daily Criminal trial (for 5 days a week) began from 20 February.